 Jindal Global Law School (Blended Learning Program)

 Jindal Global Law School is one of those universities that offers 1-Year LLM program.
 Additionally, they offer this program in a blended learning mode.
-This implies that the learner has access to both online and offline learning environments.
+This implies that the learner has access to both hyrid and offline learning environments.
 With the use of videos, case studies, assignments, live sessions, and projects, students may learn from top academics and professionals in the field.
 Let's learn about the Jindal Global Law School’s eligibility criteria, fee structure, and a few more things.

 Fee structure: